 The shoulder is made up of the anterior deltoid (front), medial deltoid (side), and rear deltoid (back).

-Only the anterior deltoid is involved in the bench press as a prime mover.
-It’s role is shoulder flexion (bringing the arms straight overhead from the front).
+Only the anterior deltoid is a prime mover in the bench press.
+Its role is shoulder flexion (bringing the arms straight overhead from the front).

 Shoulders & Range of Motion

 The anterior deltoid is utilized the most in the mid-position of the bench press.
 Unlike the chest and triceps, which have different activation levels during the descent and lift phase, the shoulders are equally active when lowering and lifting the bar, and its peak activity occurs very close to the middle of the movement, regardless of which direction the bar is moving (Duffey, 2008).